 The Positives of Positive Thinking

 My teacher only had to speak a few kind words to inspire me for months.
 This positive, or negative, reinforcement is often described in parenting; if you repeatedly tell a child they are smart, that child will soon believe they are smart.
-You can apply this principle to addiction recovery; if you tell yourself you can recover from drugs, you will begin to believe that recovery is possible.
+You can apply this principle to addiction recovery to stay positive in the face of recovery; if you tell yourself you can recover from drugs, you will begin to believe that recovery is possible.
 We become what we believe we can be, and the words we speak to ourselves will determine a successful recovery.

 - Positive thoughts ward off depression.